 2. Eat a Healthy Diet

-3. Visit your doctor for important tests
+3. Visit your doctor for necessary tests

 4. Influences others by talking about heart health